-The Paragon Project was a ground-up custom Post & Beam barn.
-It was designed to provide our clients with a new space to entertain and work on projects.
+The Paragon Project was a ground-up custom post & beam barn designed to provide our clients with a new space for both entertaining and working on projects.

-Marvin windows are used throughout the structure.
-Clerestory windows are remote controlled for ventilation.
+Marvin windows are used throughout the structure, and remote-controlled clerestory windows provide added ventilation.
 All electrical wiring was hidden by drilling through beams and channels.
-The standing seam metal roofing boasts a long lifespan and complements the metal panels of the main doors.
+The standing-seam metal roofing boasts a long lifespan and complements the metal panels of the main doors.

-The structural interior slab has a radiant heating system incorporated throughout.
-With closed-cell spray foam, dense-packed cellulose, and a high-efficiency boiler for heating and domestic water, we were able to build one of the most energy-efficient barns in the area.
+A radiant-heating system is incorporated throughout the structural interior slab.
+With closed-cell spray foam, dense-packed cellulose and a high-efficiency boiler for heating and domestic water, we were able to build one of the most energy-efficient barns in the area.

 Architect + Interior Design: Nicholas Borrell – Healing Home